RedSkittleFox/Cpp-Learning-Resources/README.md

 # About This Document

 #### Usage
 This document contains videos and articles about different aspects of C++ programming.
-Best way to learn from them is to try them yourself, or in case of a lecture, read some more about this topic in C++ documentation.
+The best way to learn from them is to try them out yourself, or in the case of a lecture, do private research and experiments regarding the topic.

 #### Advanced topics
 You should not proceed to the topics after [C++ STL](https://github.com/RedSkittleFox/cpp-learning-resources#c-stl) without knowing the basics of C++ (or completing at least one series from [Basics Of C++](https://github.com/RedSkittleFox/cpp-learning-resources#basics-of-c) category).
 The content following [C++ STL](https://github.com/RedSkittleFox/cpp-learning-resources#c-stl) isn't sorted by the difficulity, everything there is considered advanced C++.
-You should be able to understand most of that and apply it in real world after compeling [Basics Of C++](https://github.com/RedSkittleFox/cpp-learning-resources#basics-of-c) category.
+You should be able to understand most of it and apply it in your code after completing [Basics Of C++](https://github.com/RedSkittleFox/cpp-learning-resources#basics-of-c) category.

 #### Purpose
-This place is mostly targeted for people with basic C++ and STL knowledge.
-It's supposed to improve your code's readibility,  performance and make your code more compact by using STL features.
+This document is a collection of high quality c++ learning materials for both new and experienced c++ programmers.

 #### Contributing
 Create either an [issue](https://github.com/RedSkittleFox/cpp-learning-resources/issues) with title and link to the resource you would like to add to this document or create new branch, add some changes and create a pull request.